schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 **Keep things simple:** Do not complicate your job by introducing lots of sub-plots or convoluted twists.
 Things will get all messed about by themselves and the story will run off on tangents that you never dreamed of.

-**Halte Dinge einfach:** Verkompliziere deine Aufgabe nicht durch viele [unwichtigere] Handlungsstränge oder komplexe Wendungen in der Geschichte.
+**Halte Dinge einfach:** Verkompliziere deine Aufgabe nicht durch viele Handlungsstränge oder komplexe Wendungen in der Geschichte.

 **You are not the enemy:** this may seem obvious, but is worth stating.
 Your role is to help guide the story in interesting directions, not to kill everyone.
 You can give players hints and ideas if you think this will lead to a better story.
-Sometimes you will portray the adver- saries, and are expected to do so vigorously but fairly. other times you will get to be an ally, companion, or peer, and once azain you should be true to the spirit of the game.
+Sometimes you will portray the adver- saries, and are expected to do so vigorously but fairly. other times you will get to be an ally, companion, or peer, and once again you should be true to the spirit of the game.

 **Du bist nicht der Feind:** Das erscheint vielleicht offensichtlich, soll hier aber erwähnt werden.
 Deine Aufgabe besteht darin, die Geschichte in interesannte Richtungen zu lenken.
 Nicht darin, alle umzubringen.
-Du kannst deinen Spielerinnen Hinweise geben, wenn du glaubst, dass das die Geschichte interessanter macht.
+Du kannst deinen Spielerinnen Hinweise geben, wenn du glaubst, dass das die Geschichte verbessert.
+Manchmal stellst du die Gegenspieler dar und solltest das lebendig, aber fair, tun.
+Manchmal wiederum stellst du eine Verbündete, Begleiterin oder Mitstreiterin dar und du solltest dich dabei an die vereinbarte Stimmung halten.

 **Say "yes":** if players make suggestions or ask ques- tions it is probably because they are interested in what is going on.
 They probably have a cool idea to introduce to the story. encourage this and condently say “yes” to requests.
 This doesn’t mean you should let players get anything they want – but you should let players in- troduce elements into the story when the time is right.